-Hydroseeding is the hydraulic application of a mixture of seed, water, fertiliser and tracking dye sprayed on topsoil to provide fast, economical and efficient revegetation.
+Hydroseeding is the hydraulic application of a mixture of seed, water, fertiliser and tracking dye sprayed on the topsoil.
+It’s designed to provide fast, economical and efficient revegetation.

-Sprayed from a specially designed hydroseeding truck referred to as a hydroseeder, the truck keeps the mixture agitated during the application, ensuring even coverage.
+A specially designed hydroseeding truck, referred to as a hydroseeder, sprays the hydroseeding mixture on the land.
+The hydroseeder keeps the mixture agitated during the application, ensuring even coverage.

-Depending on the HydroTruck, the cannon, also referred to as a boom, is capable of spraying the mixture over 100 metres.
-This enables coverage in even the most difficult to reach areas.
+Depending on the HydroTruck, the cannon is capable of spraying the mixture over 100 metres.
+HydroTruck is also referred to as a boom.
+This advanced spraying procedure enables coverage in even the most difficult to reach areas.

 Hydroseeding is distinguished from hydromulching by the fact that it doesn’t utilise a cellulosic fibre mulch in the mixture.
-Despite both words often being used synonymously, hydroseeding mixtures usually contain crop seeds of a single origin and a fertiliser mix that is based on an initial soil test of the site.
+Despite both words often being used synonymously, hydroseeding mixtures usually contain crop seeds of a single origin and a fertiliser mix.
+This specific mixture is based on an initial soil test of the site.

-The complex mixture of minerals, fertiliser and seeds provide a number of benefits.
+The complex mixture of minerals, fertiliser and seeds provide many benefits.
 These include:

-The binder/tackifier essentially acts as a “glue” that holds the seeds to the soil so that the seeds remain in place long enough to germinate without being washed away in rainfall.
+The binder/tackifier essentially acts as a “glue” that holds the seeds to the soil.
+These add-ons help the seeds remain in place long enough to germinate without being washed away in rainfall.

-Hydroseeding solutions are usually utilised where mulch is not needed as the soil is healthy and irrigation is adequate, with binders and tackifiers added to the mixture to reduce the erosive forces of wind and rain on the seeds.
+Hydroseeding solutions are usually utilised where mulch is not needed.
+If the soil is healthy and the irrigation is adequate, hydroseeding only adds binders and tackifiers into the mixture.
+These substances help reduce the erosive forces of wind and rain on the seeds.

-Hydroseeding is an effective and viable option for vegetating large expanses of land quickly and easily.
-This includes land that is flat, hard to access or significantly sloped.
+Hydroseeding is an effective and viable option for vegetating vast expanses of land quickly and easily.
+These include land areas that are flat, hard to access, or significantly sloped.

 Hydroseeding can revegetate an area much quicker than direct seeding methods such as broadcast or drill seeding.

-Hydroseeding is a far cheaper way to revegetate an area than rolled turf.
+Hydroseeding is a far less expensive way to revegetate an area than rolled turf.

-Hydroseeding can be used to revegetate areas that are difficult or dangerous to access as well as flat areas, batters and slopes, which makes the task of providing erosion control for verges and soil stockpiles much easier.
+Hydroseeding can be used to revegetate areas that are difficult or dangerous to access.
+It is effective on flat areas, batters, and even slopes, which makes the task of providing erosion control for verges and soil stockpiles much easier.

 Hydroseeding can also cater for sites that require native vegetation.
 We can provide custom seeds and fertiliser blends to produce as little impact on the environment as possible.

-The tracking dye added to the hydroseed mix not only ensures you receive full revegetation coverage, but it also has an attractive appearance that looks far better than an area covered with straw or sod.
+The tracking dye added to the ‘hydroseed’ mix not only ensures you receive full revegetation coverage but also gives the land an attractive appearance.
+The resulting application with a tracking dye will look far better than an area covered with only straw or sod.